xdissent/angular-hint-directives/README.md

   };
 });
 ```

+Alternatively, deprecated directives will also generate warnings.
+The `ng-bind-html-unsafe` directive
+is deprecated and will generate a warning.
+See the [breaking change](https://github.com/angular/angular.js/commit/dae694739b9581bea5dbc53522ec00d87b26ae55) for more information.

 #### Using Angular Event Directives
 AngularHintDirectives will notify you if you are using HTML event attributes such as onclick, onfocus, etc. and prompt you to use their Angular counterparts.
 Below you would be told to change *'onchange'* to *'ng-change'*.
 ```html